 Providing a range of pathways throughout school and after school.

 Fostering students’ unique skills in areas such as science, the arts, music, leadership, and sport.

 At Thornbury High school there are three distinct phases in education:

 Specialisation and Pathways (Year 10, 11 & 12).

 Year 7 and 8 students have the choice of the mainstream program, or the Concept Program for High Achievers.

 In the mainstream program, all students receive challenging but appropriate work.
 There is additional support for students with literacy problems, and smaller class sizes.

 The Concept Program runs from Year 7 to Year 9 and is designed to cater to students who have a love of learning.
 The program is designed to extend and challenge these students, while engaging with the mainstream curriculum.
 For more information see Special Programs – High Achievers (Concept Program) on our web site.

 Year 9 students are involved in an authentic learning program with an emphasis on team learning, connections to the local community, and the extensive use of information and communication technology.
-A significant part of their studies will occur in the dedicated Knowledge Centre, a multi-purpose and state-of-the-art learning environment.

 Year 10 students will prepare for their future VCE studies, while engaging in a range of curriculum choices.
 These choices include: VCE studies, advanced Mathematics, Vocational and Education studies (VET), as well as a range of electives.